Hong Kong police retake parliament from protesters | DW | 01.07.2019

 Read more: Hong Kong investors face uncertainty as Chinese questions mount

 Lam has disputed protesters' complaints that Hong Kong's officials have not responded to them.
+The Hong Kong chief executive has said that suspending the bill is just as good as withdrawing it.

-The Hong Kong government says that by suspending the bill with no timetable or plan to revisit it, the legislation would essentially die at the end of the current legislative session in July 2020.
+"It is not true to say that the government has not responded," Lam said Tuesday morning.
+"By suspending the at this point in time with no timetable and no plan to resume debate in the legislative council, the bill will expire, or, the bill will die in July 2020."

+"That is a very positive response to the demands that we have heard."

 However, the pro-democracy movement in Hong Kong is also concerned about the overall erosion of civil liberties in the city enshrined under the "one country, two systems" framework with China.